15 MOST demanded neighborhoods in Portland Oregon

 11. St. Johns

-Coming in at number eleven is St. John’s.
+Coming in at number eleven for most in demand neighborhoods near Portland is St. John’s.
 Reminiscent of Old Portland, this neighborhood is located in Portland and it’s very close to Vancouver, Washington.
 The area is pretty safe and experiencing something of a resurgence in recent years.
 There’s definitely a concerted effort to revive this unique gem-of-a-neighborhood.

 There are a lot of young professionals and retirees moving to the St. John’s area.
 This influx of people is definitely contributing to its resurgence.